 To support the inclusion in the Radio Regulations of appropriate regulatory provisions, or the development of ITU-R Recommendations, to ensure that short-range devices, operating outside of aeronautical bands, do not cause harmful interference to aeronautical systems operating in allocated aeronautical bands.

+CRAF (October 2011)

+Should any provision relating to SRDs be included in the Radio Regulations, compatibility with and protection of the RAS should be ensured via appropriate regulation.
+CRAF will continue to contribute to and support the completion of CEPT and ITU-R studies as appropriate.